cambiotraining/sars-cov-2-genomics/08-case_study_eqa.md

 We will start our analysis with **FASTQ files** produced by our sequencing platforms (Illumina and Nanopore are considered here).
 These FASTQ files will be used with the **`nf-core/viralrecon` _Nextflow_ pipeline**, allowing us to automate the generation of consensus sequences and produce several **quality control** metrics essential for our downstream analysis and reporting.

-Critical files output by the pipeline will need to be further processed, including combining our **consensus FASTA files** and obtaining a list of **filtered SNP/indel variants**.
+Critical files output by the pipeline will need to be further processed, including combining and cleaning our **consensus FASTA files**.
 Using these clean files, we can then proceed to downstream analysis, which includes assigning each sample to the most up-to-date **Pango lineage**, **Nextclade clade** and **WHO designation**.
-Finally, we can do more advanced analysis, including the idenfication of **sample clusters** based on phylogenetic analysis, or produce timeseries visualisations of mutations or variants of concern.
+Finally, we can do more advanced analysis, including the idenfication of **sample clusters** based on phylogenetic analysis, or produce timeseries visualisations of variants of concern.
 With all this information together, we will have the necessary pieces to submit our results to **public repositories** and write **reports** to inform public health decisions.

 ![](images/analysis_overview.png)